Delta variant challenges China's costly lockdown strategy

 That “zero tolerance” strategy of quarantining every case and trying to block new infections from abroad helped to contain last year’s outbreak and has kept China largely virus-free.
 But its impact on work and life for millions of people is prompting warnings that China needs to learn to control the virus without repeatedly shutting down the economy and society.

-Zhang Wenhong, a Shanghai doctor who became prominent during the Wuhan outbreak said in a social media post that the latest outbreak suggests China’s strategy may change since the virus isn't going away.
+Zhang Wenhong, a Shanghai doctor who became prominent during the Wuhan outbreak, suggested in a social media post that China’s strategy could change.
+“We will definitely learn more” from the ongoing outbreak, he said, calling it a stress test for the nation.

 China’s controls will be tested when thousands of athletes, reporters and others arrive for the Winter Olympics in Beijing in February.
 And the ruling party faces a politically sensitive change of leadership in late 2022, for which leaders want upbeat economic conditions.